What: Volunteer work opportunities in the arts of sustainable living

 Activities: Earthen building (primarily interior work), organic gardening, and natural landscaping

 When: 16 July - 13 October 2015 (Volunteers may arrive and depart anytime during this period, with a one-week minimum stay)

 Languages: English & Hindi

-Facilitators: No formal facilitation, but as-needed guidance from Dharmalaya Institute staff, artisans, and interns.
+Facilitators: No formal facilitation, but as-needed guidance from Dharmalaya staff, artisans, and interns.

-Description: Volunteer opportunities at the Dharmalaya Institute, open to both residential and non-residential participants (though, during the monsoon, we strongly recommend staying on the Dharmalaya campus).
-During this period, volunteers have the opportunity to offer service for a great cause while learning the arts and methods of sustainable living in the Himalayas by doing physical work related to earthen building, organic gardening, and more.
+Description: Volunteer opportunities at the Dharmalaya Institute, open to both residential and non-residential participants (though, during the monsoon, we highly recommend staying on the Dharmalaya campus).
+During this period, volunteers have the opportunity to learn the arts and methods of sustainable living in the Himalayas by doing physical work related to earthen building and organic gardening.